Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 James Hardie siding is known for its durability, but it does require some routine care to keep it performing and looking its best.
 If you opt for the primed-for-paint version, you’ll need to factor in the cost of painting it after installation and then repainting it every several years.
 Another key task is maintaining the caulking at the seams and joints.
 Over time, caulk can shrink or crack, so it’s important to inspect it and re-caulk as needed to prevent moisture from getting behind the boards.
 This is especially crucial in the damp Pacific Northwest climate.
 While this upkeep requires a bit of effort, it’s essential for protecting your investment and ensuring your James Hardie siding lasts for decades.

-Upkeep for Vinyl Siding
+What Kind of Upkeep Does Vinyl Siding Need?

 If a low-maintenance exterior is high on your priority list, vinyl siding is tough to beat.
 Its biggest advantage is that it never needs to be painted.
 The color is infused throughout the material, so it won’t chip, flake, or peel.
 The only regular upkeep vinyl siding typically needs is an annual cleaning.
 A simple wash with soapy water and a garden hose is usually enough to remove any dirt, grime, or mildew that has accumulated over the year.
 This straightforward cleaning process keeps it looking fresh without requiring any specialized tools or professional services.
 For homeowners who want a simple, hands-off solution, vinyl is an excellent choice.